-- Your complaint will be forwarded to the barrister who will be invited to provide us with a response to your complaint using the Complaint Response Form [link to form].
+- Your complaint will be forwarded to the barrister who will be invited to provide us with a response to your complaint using the Complaint Response Form.

 - Upon receipt of the barrister’s response we will investigate your complaint taking into account the matters set out in the Complaint Form and the Complaint Response Form.

 - Your complaint will be dealt with by the senior clerk or a person nominated by the senior clerk ("the investigator").

 - Where appropriate, the investigator may, in his or her sole discretion, seek further information or clarification of the complaint either from you or the barrister or both.